voucherifyio/commerce-tools-integration/README.md

 - [Validation rules](https://docs.voucherify.io/docs/validation-rules) – coupons valid only for select scenarios based on customer, cart or order attributes.
 - [Discount effects](https://docs.voucherify.io/docs/discount-effects) – defining how to apply the discount to the customer's cart.
 - [Unit discount](https://docs.voucherify.io/docs/give-item-for-free-unit-discount) – add free items to orders.
 Price of applied unit is fetched from commerce tools product price including [price selectors](https://docs.commercetools.com/api/projects/products#price-selection).
+- [Fixed amount](https://support.voucherify.io/article/512-complete-user-guide-on-discounts#fixed-order-amount) - coupons that set fixed prices of Your cart products or whole cart.
 - [Free shipping](https://docs.voucherify.io/docs/free-shipping-discount) - adding free shipping to your cart when proper code is applied.
 Check [Free shipping section](#free-shipping) for more information.
 - [Prepaid gift cards](https://docs.voucherify.io/docs/prepaid-gift-cards) - coupons that add to products or whole cart a certain discount value from gift cars.

 If we want to allow customers to use coupons defined in Voucherify, the integration application needs to: